eliotharper/cnx26-amp-email/README.md

 ## Overview

-This repository contains example code from my AMP for Email session at Salesforce Connections 2026.
+This repository contains example code from the [AI in the Inbox: Building Interactive Email Agents](#) session at Salesforce Connections 2026.

 ## Playgrounds